Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 Plaça Sant Jaume

-Sometimes referred to as the “lungs” of Barcelona, this large plaza is dominated by the Barcelona City Hall and Palau de la Generalitat, making it the administration center of Catalonia.
+Sometimes referred to as the “lungs” of Barcelona!
+This large plaza is dominated by the Barcelona City Hall and Palau de la Generalitat, making it the administration center of Catalonia.
 The square was also the heart of Barcino, the ancient Roman city that is now Barcelona.
 The city’s Roman-era forum was here, as well as some important temples.
 On nearby Carrer Paradis (Paradise Street), you can still see four columns from the erstwhile Temple of Augustus.

 You came to Barcelona to see historical sites and to eat delicious Catalan cuisine, right?
 So, make the most of it by going on a guided walking tour.
 A local expert will take you to a handful of places you may not have stumbled upon on your own.
-These include very local tapas bars and taverns where you’ll eat like a Catalan.
+These include very local tapas bars and taverns where you’ll eat like a local Catalan.

 What time does the tour start and how long does it last?